Xufuja/gi/README.md

 ## Notes

-Latest version of Genshin tested: 5.4
+Latest version of Genshin tested: 5.4, upgrading to 5.5 is not possible due to the new obfuscation methods.

 ## Credits